 As the demographics of our country and the makeup of our consumers continue to change, Anthem recognizes the importance of raising internal awareness about how cultural backgrounds and diversity of experiences may impact the needs and expectations of our consumers around health and healthcare.

-In 2015, approximately 90% of Anthem associates completed Becoming Culturally Competent, an eLearning program designed to educate our organization on topics such as unconscious bias, self-awareness, cultural competency and inclusion in the context of Anthem’s culture, business and work environment.
+It is our expectation at Anthem that associates perform their roles in a culturally competent way.
+In 2015 and 2016, almost 100 percent of Anthem associates completed Becoming Culturally Competent, an eLearning program designed to educate our organization on topics such as unconscious bias, self-awareness, cultural competency and inclusion in the context of Anthem’s culture, business and work environment.
 Developed in partnership with our Associate Resource Groups, Becoming Culturally Competent showcases inclusive behaviors that can help our associates maximize working relationships, as well interactions with consumers and business partners.
 The program encourages associates to approach work and interactions in a culturally competent way, not only to better understand those we work with and those we serve, but also to deliver business solutions that resonate with our diverse consumers and address their needs and expectations.
 This eLearning is a required course for all new Anthem associates.

-The corporate diversity and inclusion team partners regularly with ARGs to deliver online programs to educate our HR community, managers and associates about different diversity-related topics such as hiring veterans, disability etiquette, cultural competency, health care disparities, and career and leadership development.
+In addition, the diversity and inclusion team delivers programs, tools and resources to educate our leaders on how to mitigate the impact of unconscious bias in talent decisions.
+Online educational offerings also include a variety of diversity-related topics such as hiring veterans, disability etiquette, LGBT cultural competency, health care disparities, and career and leadership development.